AlgoMaster Logo

 • Bit 0 = current state (already there)

-To read the original state of any cell, we use board[r][c] & 1.
-To set the next state, we use board[r][c] |= (nextState << 1).
-After processing all cells, we right-shift every value by 1 to make the next state the current state.
+To read the original state of any cell, mask with board[r][c] & 1.
+To set the next state to alive, set bit 1 with board[r][c] |= 2.
+After processing every cell, right-shift each value by 1 so the next state becomes the current state.

 Algorithm